vipul2802/o365hq.com/content/blog/Exchange Online Tenant-to-Tenant migration.md

 tags = ["microsoft 365", "Office 365", "migration"]
 +++

+*This article is part of a series.
+Check out our full* *[Microsoft 365 tenant-to-tenant migration Guide](https://o365hq.com/blog/microsoft-365-tenant-to-tenant-migration-guide/)*

 ### Introduction

 Exchange Online Tenant-to-Tenant migration involves exporting mailbox data from the source tenant and importing it into the destination tenant.
 There are several methods for performing this migration, including using third-party tools or Microsoft's native migration tools.